Frontotemporal Disorders: Information for Patients, Families, and Caregivers

 Frontotemporal lobar degeneration (FTLD) is not a single brain disease but rather a family of brain diseases that share some common molecular features.
 Scientists are beginning to understand the biological and genetic basis for the changes observed in brain cells that lead to FTLD.

-Scientists describe FTLD in terms of physical changes in the brain seen in an autopsy after death.
+Scientists describe FTLD in terms of patterns of change in the brain seen in an autopsy after death.
 These changes include loss of neurons and abnormal amounts or forms of proteins called tau and TDP-43.
 These proteins occur naturally in the body and help cells function properly.
-When the proteins don’t work properly, for reasons not yet fully understood, neurons in the frontal and/or temporal lobes are damaged and disease results.
+When the proteins don’t work properly, for reasons not yet fully understood, neurons in specific brain regions are damaged.

 Familial and inherited forms of frontotemporal disorders are often related to mutations (permanent changes) in certain genes.
 Genes are basic units of heredity that tell cells how to make the proteins the body needs to function.
 Even small changes in a gene may produce an abnormal protein, which can lead to changes in the brain and, eventually, disease.

 Scientists have discovered several different genes that, when mutated, can lead to frontotemporal disorders:

 - Tau gene (also called the MAPT gene)—A mutation in this gene causes abnormalities in a protein called tau, which forms tangles inside neurons and ultimately leads to the destruction of brain cells.
 Inheriting a mutation in this gene means a person will almost surely develop a frontotemporal disorder, usually bvFTD, but the exact age of onset and symptoms cannot be predicted.